 |Biological Sciences (12 hours are required): General Biology, Human Anatomy & Physiology, & Microbiology, all with lab||12||18|

 |Economics: Course must be denoted as an economics course in your university catalog.
 Economics may count as a social science if the matriculant has 64 hours of credit at matriculation.||3||4-5|

 All matriculants must complete 64 hours of coursework prior to matriculation into the Doctor of Pharmacy program.
-These credit hours must consist of the science/math core listed as well as economics.
+These credit hours must consist of the science/math core listed as well as economics and public speaking.
 All matriculants who have not earned a bachelor's degree must also complete the non-science core listed.
 Electives may be either basic science, math, or liberal arts courses; however, advanced biological and clinical sciences are highly beneficial for the professional program.

-*Physics, General Chemistry, and Organic Chemistry must have a lab associated with the course.
+*Physics, General Chemistry, Organic Chemistry, General Biology, Anatomy & Physiology I, and Microbiology must have a lab associated with the course.
 When available, lab-based Biological Sciences are preferred.

-Please visit our website at http://www.campbell.edu/cphs/academic-programs/pharmd/apply/ to print and complete our supplemental application.
+Please visit our website at http://www.campbell.edu/cphs/academic-programs/pharmd/apply/ to complete our supplemental application.

 The TOEFL is required for applicants who learned English as a foreign language.

-Applicants that are chosen for an interview will be interviewed by at least one committee member and one current student pharmacist, there is also a multiple mini interview session, along with a studen panel.
-The entire interview process typically takes about 3 to 4 hours; however, not all of this time is spent during an interview.
+Applicants who are chosen for an interview will enage in multiple mini interviews, in addition to a group exercise.
+The entire interview process typically takes about four to five hours; however, not all of this time is spent during an interview.